LabShare-Archive/notebooks-deploy/deploy/helm/README.md

+## Test deployment

-For a simple testing on AWS EKS, you can use the following chart values to simplify and remove most of the complexity.
+For a simple testing, you can use the following chart values to simplify and remove most of the complexity.

 ```
 hub: